andrew-heinzman/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of California, Los Angeles
+  - name: University of California, Los Angeles (UCLA)

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include empirical industrial organization.